-- each individual who, in respect of the company, during any part of the most recently completed fiscal year, served as chief executive officer, including an individual performing function similar to a chief executive officer; - 2. each individual who, in respect of the company, during any part of the most recently completed fiscal year, served as chief financial officer, including an individual performing function similar to a chief financial officer: - 3. in respect of the company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed fiscal year whose total compensation was more than \$150,000, as determined in accordance with subsection 1.3(5), for that fiscal year; and - 4. each individual who would be a named executive officer under paragraph (c) but for the fact that the individual was not an executive officer of the company, and was not acting in a similar capacity, at the end of that fiscal year.
+- each individual who, in respect of the company, during any part of the most recently completed fiscal year, served as chief executive officer, including an individual performing function similar to a chief executive officer. - 2. each individual who, in respect of the company, during any part of the most recently completed fiscal year, served as chief financial officer, including an individual performing function similar to a chief financial officer; - 3. in respect of the company and its subsidiaries, the most highly compensated executive officer other than the individuals identified in paragraphs (a) and (b) at the end of the most recently completed fiscal year whose total compensation was more than \$150,000, as determined in accordance with subsection 1.3(5), for that fiscal year; and - 4. each individual who would be a named executive officer under paragraph (c) but for the fact that the individual was not an executive officer of the company, and was not acting in a similar capacity, at the end of that fiscal year.

-During the most recent fiscal year ended December 31, 2021, the Company had three NEOs: Michael Clark, the Company's Chief Executive Officer who has acted in this capacity since February 15, 2019, Christina Wu, who served as the Company's Chief Financial Officer through Marrelli Support Services Inc. until September 13, 2021, and Rob Roberti, who succeeded Ms. Wu as the Company's Chief Financial Officer on the same date.
+During the most recent fiscal year ended December 31, 2023, the Company had three NEOs: Michael Clark, the Company's former Chief Executive Officer who has acted in this capacity since February 15, 2019 until October 18, 2024, Christina Wu, who served as the Company's Chief Financial Officer through Marrelli Support Services Inc. since March 10, 2023, and the Company's former Chief Financial Officer, Rob Roberti, who resigned from his role on March 10, 2023.

-The following table sets out the compensation payable by the Company to each of the Company's directors and named executive officers during the fiscal years ended December 31, 2021 and December 31, 2020, excluding stock options and compensation securities.
+The following table sets out the compensation payable by the Company to each of the Company's directors and named executive officers during the fiscal years ended December 31, 2023 and December 31, 2022, excluding stock options and compensation securities.